Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 Attend live shows at the tallest inhabited building of Hamburg

 The new opera house, called Elbphilharmonie, quickly rose to popularity.
-Having been opened just in 2017, this 354 ft. glass edifice already cracked the 10-million visitor record, which is pretty fast.
+Having been opened just in 2017, this 354 ft. glass edifice has already cracked the 10-million visitor record, which is pretty fast.
 Apart from the world-class shows, the building itself is a tourist attraction.

 Check the plaza where the Beatles used to play.